westerndigitalcorporation/zonedstorage.io/docs/applications/index.md

 * [RocksDB with Zenfs](/docs/applications/zenfs): Learn how the *Zenfs* extension adds zoned block device support to RocksDB as a backend storage option.
+* [Zonar](/docs/applications/zonar): Learn about Zonar, which is a GTK4-based
+  graphical viewer for monitoring and visualising a zoned filesystem.
+  It provides real-time visualization of a zoned filesystem's blockgroups.
+  Zonar supports zoned filesystems on both regular and zoned block devices.